nickangtc/charlaneyu.com/README.md

 Copyright: Everything content-wise is copyright Charlane Yu.
 Code-wise, you are free to do what you want with it!
 Maybe drop me a tweet to let me know what you did with it so I can check it out! :)

+## Unknowns 🤔

+- ⚡️ Is Netlify configured to run `npm run build` and serve the production-optimised build?

 ## Development

 Start local dev server with hot reload: